 For information specifically for carers of adults see adult Care & Support.

 If you need legal support for a case about your child, maybe to do with care or adoption, you may want to know about CAFCAS.
 It stands for Children and Family Court Advisory and Support Service.
-Their website offers information for Children and Teenagers as well as Grown ups.
+Their website has menus for both Young people and Grown-ups.
+Click icon to browse.

 Here are some Top tips for dealing with CAFCAS from Net Mums.
 Also, it might also be worth bearing in mind that the people at CAFCAS may not know how to deal with a child on the autistic spectrum.
 This link to the National Autistic Society web page About autism could be useful if you wanted to print off some explanations that might help them to understand your child.

 This UK based website offers a wealth of information.
 It is a national charity that strives to improve the lives of children with neurological conditions, through research, information and direct, on-going support.
 Click icon for their website.
-They have a Help & Info page.
-Topics include Anxiety, Money, School Transport and Research among many others.
+They have an Advice & support page.
+Topics include legal, education and emotional

 They also produce a toolkit that aims to support disabled people and carers, as well as their families and advisers, who are encountering difficulties with the statutory agencies in relation to the provision of health, social care and education support services.
 It was developed at Cardiff Law School.
 Click icon to view.